hamad789/pdsnd_github/README.md

 BikeShare

 ### Description
 The project encompasses analysis of the bikeshare systems of three major U.S. cities: New York, Washigton DC and Chicago.
-The analysis conducted using statistical methods to analyze bikeshare usage by the residents of these cities.
+The analysis has been conducted using descriptive statistics to summarize the bikeshare usage by the residents of these cities.

 ### Files used